scalableminds/webknossos/docs/sharing.md

 # Collaboration & Sharing
 webKnossos is built for working collaboratively and sharing your work with colleagues, collaborators, and the scientific community.
-Anything in webKnossos can be shared: the raw datasets, any skeleton or volume annotaton, or complex segmentations.
+Anything in webKnossos can be shared: the raw datasets, any skeleton or volume annotations, or complex segmentations.

 When speaking about collaboration and sharing, we imagine two scenarios supported by webKnossos:
-1. Sharing data with outsiders - anyone who is not a member of your webKnossos organization, e.g. colleagues from other institutes, reviewers, publishers, a paper publication and the research community as a whole.
+1. Sharing data with outsiders - anyone who is not a member of your webKnossos organization, e.g., colleagues from other institutes, reviewers, publishers, a paper publication, and the research community as a whole.
-2. Share data within your organisation to collaborate with other members/coworkers
+2. Share data within your organization to collaborate with other members/co-workers

-Since webKnossos is a web platfrom most anything can be shared as a web link/URL.
+Since webKnossos is a web platform, most resources can be shared as a web link/URL.
 This makes it super easy to integrate webKnossos in your existing communication workflows, e.g.:
 - send collaborators an *email* containing a link to specific, interesting data location or annotations
-- include a link in a *publication* so reader can have direct access to the data to see for themselves
+- include a link in a *publication* so readers can have direct access to the data to see for themselves
 - share a link through *Slack*, *MS Teams*, or any other messenger service
 - include it in any *lab journal* and *blog* posts
 - link it in a *forum* post

-In many ways, the sharing by web link works similiarly to productes like Google Drive or Dropbox.
+In many ways, the sharing by web link works similarly to products like Google Drive or Dropbox.

 webKnossos sharing is tightly integrated with user permissions and access rights.
 See the sections [on dataset management](./datasets.md#general) and [user administration](./users.md) for more info.

 ## Sharing
-As mentioned earlier any webKnossos ressource can be share as a normal web URL.
-The easisted way to obtain this sharing link is by clicking the `Share` button in the tool bar at top of the screen next to the position/coordinate section.
+As mentioned earlier, any webKnossos resource can be shared as a normal web URL.
+The easiest way to obtain this sharing link is by clicking the `Share` button in the toolbar at the top of the screen next to the position/coordinate section.

 For more control, you can bring up the detailed sharing dialog.
 The sharing dialog is accessible from the menu next to the Save button at the top of the screen under `Share`.
-The sharing menu includes fine-grained option for internal and outside sharing, explained in more detail below:
+The sharing menu includes fine-grained options for internal and outside sharing, explained in more detail below:

 1. `Private`: Only you and your team manager have access to the annotation.
 2. `Internal`: All members of your organization have access to the annotation.
 3. `Public`: Everybody, regardless their login status, can access this annotation.
 4. (`Team Sharing`: Share this annotation with other organization members on the dashboard in the `Shared Annotations` tab)

-In any case, the sharing link also encodes additional information, such as your current camera position/rotation, zoom level, any layers that are turned on/off, the select node etc ([Details below](#sharing_link_format).
+In any case, the sharing link also encodes additional information, such as your current camera position/rotation, zoom level, any layers that are turned on/off, the selected node, etc ([Details below](#sharing_link_format).
 In other words, a sharing link typically captures your current webKnossos state so that any recipient can take off from the same situation.

 ### Private and Internal Sharing
 A privately shared dataset can only be accessed from outside users using the correct URL.
-A unique authentification token is part of the URL so anyone with this URL has access rights for viewing the dataset.
+A unique authentification token is part of the URL, so anyone with this URL has access permission for viewing the dataset.
 The dataset is NOT featured publicly anywhere else on your webKnossos instance.

 Private sharing is useful for giving outside users (reviewers, editors, journalists etc.) an opportunity to look at your data without having to publish it publicly.

 To share a dataset privately, follow these steps:

-1. Navigate to your user dashboard and `Datasets`.
+1. Navigate to your user dashboard and `My Datasets`.
-2. Select the dataset that you want to share and click on `Edit`.
+2. Select the dataset that you want to share and click on `Settings`.
-3. Under the `General` tab, scroll down to the `Sharing Link` and copy it.
+3. Under the `Sharing & Permissions` tab, scroll down to the `Sharing Link` and copy it.

 That's all you need to do.